Charlie McCoy: Success

 During the Saturday night broadcast on June 11, 2022, McCoy was invited to become a member of the Grand Ole Opry by Vince Gill.
-The date of induction remains to be announced.
+He was inducted by Larry Gatlin on July 13, 2022.

 Personal life

 McCoy has two children with his first wife and five grandchildren.
 Each of his grandchildren has contributed to one of his albums in some way.
 His second granddaughter did the artwork for three album covers (Somewhere Over The Rainbow, Smooth Sailing, Celtic Dreams) and sang on one of his Christmas CDs.
 His oldest granddaughter played flute and sang on a few of his albums.
 Each of the youngest three has sung on one of his albums, as has his son (Charlie, Jr.) and daughter (Ginger).